 Half a year has passed since the strong earthquakes here, and life is going back to normal.
 We as tourists actually feel nothing about it at all.
 BUT the restaurants and hotels are pretty empty and many of the locals who heavily rely on tourism still struggle to make a living.

 Sure, it’s not fun for us as tourists to experience something like that.
 But we can leave the Country and go back to our safe havens, while the locals often have to start again from scratches.

 One of the tourists who was on a surf trip in Lombok while it happened is Eliana.
-She is safe back home in Switzerland but felt like sharing her experience with whoever is interested.
+She made it safe back home to Switzerland but felt like sharing her experience with whoever is interested.

 I am definitely one of them!
 Maybe you too.